CS126SP20/final-project-devjwadhwa/PROPOSAL.md

 ### Project Description:
  My project will be an implementation of a Prison Break.
  The objective of this game is to get out of the prison maze as soon as possible.
- There may be more than one ways to do this, but there may also be dead ends.

 ### Motivation:
  Prison Break is an implementation of Maze Runner, a game the author played while growing up with his elder brother.